Isle of Wight

 Wyghte

-The Isle of Wight is an island located in the English Channel, just off the south coast of England.
+The Isle of Wight is a county and the largest island in England, located in the English Channel.

 The island has been inhabited by Celts, Romans, Saxons, and Normans throughout its history.
 According to the Anglo-Saxon Chronicle, the Isle of Wight was conquered by the Saxons Cerdic and Cynric in 530, which is within what many chroniclers identify as Arthur’s “reign”.
 The two Saxons gave the island to their cousins, Stuf and Wihtgar, in 534, they ruled till 541.